Colombian War of Independence: The First Juntas

-As the military situation in Spain deteriorated, many Spanish Americans desired to establish their own juntas, despite their formal declarations of loyalty to the Supreme Central Junta.
+As the military situation in Spain deteriorated, many Spanish Americans desired to establish their own juntas, despite their formal declarations of loyalty to the Supreme Central Junta back in Europe.
 A movement to set up a junta in neighboring Caracas in 1808 was stopped by the Captain-General with arrests of the conspirators.
 In the Royal Audiencia of Charcas (present day Bolivia) juntas were established in Charcas (May 25) and La Paz (July 1809).

 More importantly to events in New Granada, in the neighboring Royal Audiencia of Quito—a territory under the auspices of the Viceroy of New Granada— a group of Criollos led by Juan Pío Montúfar, the second Marquis of Selva Alegre, established the autonomous junta Luz de América on August 10, swearing loyalty to Ferdinand VII, but rejecting the viceregal authorities.
 Viceroy Antonio José Amar y Borbón considered this a rebellious act, and fearing for similar developments in New Granada, ordered military action to put down the junta in conjunction with the Viceroy of Peru.

 Formation of the Independent Junta of Santa Fé de Bogotá

 In mid-1810 news arrived that the Supreme Central Junta had dissolved itself in favor of a regency.
 In response to the new political crisis, Spaniards and Criollos in the Americas established juntas that continued to swear allegiance to King Ferdinand VII.

 The next incident happened in Caracas, on April 19, 1810.
 The mantuanos, (the rich, criollo elite of colonial Venezuela) together with military and eclessiatic authorities, declared autonomy, again swearing loyalty to Ferdinand VII, but rejecting the viceroyalty.
-The Cadiz Board of government decided to order the destitution of Amar y Borbon, sending a notification with the royal visitor Antonio Villavicencio, who arrived in Cartagena on May 8.
+The Cádiz Board of government decided to order the destitution of Amar y Borbon, sending a notification with the royal visitor Antonio Villavicencio, who arrived in Cartagena on May 8.

-On May 22 in Cartagena de Indias, the Cartagena Board of government was created with similar terms to the previous one.
+On May 22 in Cartagena, the Cartagena Board of government was created with similar terms to the previous one.
 Shortly after, similar actions against the Viceroy broke out in Santiago de Cali, Socorro and Pamplona.
-Finally, Bogota, the central cathedra of the Viceroyalty rebelled on July 20.
+Finally, Bogotá, the central cathedra of the Viceroyalty rebelled on July 20.
 The spark for this was the so-called "flower vase incident" (Spanish: El Florero de Llorente) involving Spanish businessman José González Llorente on the morning of the 20th.

 The Colombian patriotic tradition takes this incident as the starting point for the struggle for the Independence of Colombia.